google/cro3/README.md

 make install
 ```

-### Bash completion
+### Shell completions

-You can install the bash completion file by running this at any time:
+You can install the shell completion by running this at any time:
 ```
+# Bash
-lium setup bash-completion && source ~/.bash_completion
+lium setup bash-completion

+# Zsh
+lium setup zsh-completion
 ```

+Please don't forget following instructions printed after running the command above and reload your shell!

-This will be done automatically after `make install` if your default shell is bash.
+This will be done automatically after `make install` if your default shell is supported by lium.

 ...are you using other shells?
 We appreciate your pull-requests!